 - High-resolution imaging studies, including CT, MRI and PET.
 CT is also used to control fine needle aspiration or core needle biopsy of small neoplasms (up to a centimeter).

 - Molecular studies of tumor tissue with an assessment of the levels of HER2 tumor growth factor using the immunohistochemical analysis or fluorescence in situ hybridization (FISH).

-- Diagnostic surgical procedures can be performed in complex clinical cases, when other studies do not allow oncologists and surgeons to determine the stage of cancer reliably.
+- Diagnostic surgical procedures can be performed in complex clinical cases, when other studies do not allow oncologists and surgeons to determine the stage of stomach cancer reliably.
 The sparing laparoscopic surgery allows doctors to directly examine the external surface of the stomach, assess the condition of the peritoneum and lymph nodes.
 If necessary, the doctor rinses the peritoneal cavity with physiological saline, which allows for identifying atypical cells that are invisible to the naked eye.

 The determination of the exact tumor location in the stomach wall, the detection of micrometastases and the preliminary assessment of the response of tumor cells to chemotherapy and biological agents allow oncologists to develop the optimal treatment regimen for a particular patient.
 At the same time, the doctors strive to minimize the side effects of therapy and alleviate the patient's symptoms, evaluating not only the life expectancy, but also its quality.